 I made it through a year of student teaching without taking a sick day, and everyone knows schools are dens of supergerms.

-I had three healthy, fairly easy pregnancies with quick weight loss and recovery afterward.
+I had four healthy, fairly easy pregnancies with quick weight loss and recovery afterward.

 My genes are strong as all get out, as evidenced by an aunt who downhill skis in her 70s, another (older) aunt who is on her feet all day in retail, and the fact that the only regular prescription my dad had by the time he turned 70 was for reading glasses.